A child theme in WordPress is a powerful way to customize your website while preserving the core functionality of its parent theme.

 However, refrain from altering the settings until you reach section 7.

-In section 7, click on the button labeled Click to Edit Child Theme Attributes.
+In section 7, click the Click to Edit Child Theme Attributes.

-From there, you can input the details of your child theme.
+From there, you can input the details of your child’s theme.

-However, the Child Theme Configurator plugin can transfer them from the parent theme to the child theme.
+However, the Child Theme Configurator plugin can transfer them from parent to child themes.

 If you wish to proceed with this, mark the checkbox in Section 8.
 Finally, click the Create New Child Theme button to create the child theme.